Skip to main content

 Requirements

-• Essay: 750 – 1000 words (double-spaced, size 12 font, in either Word or PDF format)
+• Essay: 750 – 1000 words (double-spaced, size 12 font, in either Word or PDF format).
+Must be submitted individually.
+The emphasis is on originality and we strongly discourage the use of AI; any use of AI must be disclosed.

 • You must be in Grades 9-12 in the Canadian school system.
 Home school entries are welcomed.
+We also welcome and encourage entries in French.

 • Video entries must be uploaded to Youtube as “Unlisted” so only the people you share the link with can see your entry.